OnkelTem/yaklass-progress/README.md

 ## Description

-Simple PHP script for fetching students TOP data from [Yaklass](https://yaklass.ru).
+This is a tool for fetching and publishing students TOP data from [Yaklass](https://yaklass.ru).

 The result is saved into [SQLite](https://sqlite.org/index.html) database.
 Subsequent invocations will update the database with incremental updates.

+Now you can also publish the results in a Google Spreadsheet.

 ## Why?